robenkleene/design-references/after-effects/after-effects-timeline.md

 ## Properties

-- `u`: Show/hide properties with a key frame
+- `u`: Show/hide properties with keyframes for the selected layer, or all layers if none are selected
-- `uu`: Show/hide all modified properties
+- `uu`: Show/hide all modified properties for the selected layer, or all layers if none are selected
+- ``⌘```: Show all properties for the selected layer, or all layers if none are selected
 - `⌘D`: Duplicate
 - `[` / `]`: Move the current layers in or out point to the playhead
 - `⇧F3`: Toggle graph editor